Holy Cross Catholic Primary School

-The whole School has a fifteen minute break during the morning and Key Stage 1 also have a break during the afternoon.
-Lunch is served at 11.30am for Nursery and Reception Class, 12 noon for Key Stage 1 children and at 12:25pm for Key Stage 2 children.
-The School day ends at 3:00pm for our Nursery and at 3.15pm for children in the main school.
+Years 1 – 6 have a fifteen-minute break during the morning and Key Stage 1 also have a break during the afternoon.
+Lunch is served at 11:30am for Nursery and Reception class, 12 noon for Key Stage 1 children and 12:25pm for Key Stage 2 children.
+The School day ends at 3pm for our Nursery children and at 3:15pm for children in the main school.
 Please be prompt when collecting children.

 Extra Curricular Activities

-In the days pre Covid we offered a wide variety of After School and Lunchtime clubs including; football, netball, cheerleading, French, art, storytelling, brass, violin, guitar, computer, coding and gardening.
-These clubs needed to be stopped due to the Covid restrictions, however from September 2021 we aim to have these back in operation.
-The clubs will be run throughout the year and each term children have the opportunity to change their club/s.
-Again pre Covid, children in Years 3 and 4 had the opportunity to go on a two night residential trip together and Year 6 also enjoyed their own school journey.
-Both these trips were activity based and offer children a wealth of new experiences.
-We hope to reinstate these into the school calendar once restrictions allow.
+In the days pre Covid we offered a wide variety of After School and Lunchtime clubs including; football, netball, cheerleading, French, art, story telling, brass, violin, guitar, computer, coding and gardening.
+These are run throughout the year and each term children have the opportunity to change their club/s.

 We have an Inclusion Manager in School who works with children throughout the School who have special educational needs.
-She works in collaboration with class teachers, a High Level Teaching Assistant, along with a number of support staff.
+She works in collaboration with class teachers and two higher level teaching assistants.
 They focus on individuals and small groups of children in order to help them make progress.
 Our Inclusion Manager links with other schools and a range of outside agencies who offer support and advice.

 Our school uniform is simple and practical.
 It may be purchased in any shop the parent chooses.

-School bags may be bought from the School Office – backpacks cost £10, PE bag £3.50 each.
+School bags may be obtained from the School Office – backpacks cost £10, PE bag £3.50 each.
 School hats are also available from £4 each.
 All payable on Parentpay.

 Jewellery is not permitted though watches may be worn.
 Only children in Years 5 and 6 are allowed to bring a mobile phone to School, these must be handed in to the School Office on arrival.